IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-select-string-value.md

 A metadata specifier for the value being bound.
 One of:

-- A string with the name of the value belonging to `model`.
-- A direct reference to a metadata object.
+- A string with the name of the bound value belonging to `model`, or a direct reference to a metadata object that describes the bound value belonging to `model`.
-- A string in dot-notation that starts with a type name.
+- A string equal to the name of the type that owns the method described by `method`.
+Use `v-model` to bind the selected string value.

 <Prop def="model: Model" lang="ts" />